Financial fraud in digital transactions is a growing concern as technology advances, and more and more people embrace digital transactions.

 In FY 2022, the Reserve Bank of India (RBI) reported a total of around 9,103 bank fraud cases across India.
 This was an increase compared to the previous year and turned around the trend of the last decade.

 As financial institutions have started providing online services through multiple channels, technological advancements have also made it easier for fraudsters to access the same tools.
 Thereby making the tracking and prevention of financial fraud increasingly challenging.

 Let’s explore the common types of financial fraud.

-Fraud that occurs when a borrower tries to deceive lenders by presenting altered or fabricated information to gain approval for the loan.
+Fraud that occurs when a borrower tries to deceive lenders by presenting fabricated information to gain approval for the loan.

 Identity Theft involves the borrower using someone else’s identity to obtain a loan.
-Without proper KYC processes, such as verifying PAN, Voter ID, Aadhar, phone number, and other parameters, the fraudster can easily escape with the loan funds.
+Without proper KYC processes, like verifying PAN, Voter ID, Aadhar, and phone number, the fraudster can easily escape with the loan funds.

 The only victim in creating a Fake Bank Account is the lending institution.
 The borrower creates a completely false identity and uses it to establish a fake bank account to secure the loan.

 Fake Information involves providing false information about one’s income or assets.
 Some fraudsters may also include fake personal references or employers, often with the help of a co-conspirator.

 Mortgage Fraud involves providing false information on a mortgage application to obtain a loan.
 It can be done by overstating income, or by understating liabilities or the value of the property being mortgaged.

 The aim is to obtain a larger loan than borrower eligibility or a property loan less than the property worth.